-Each semester, the music department submits a prioritized list of top new and returning students to the Financial Aid Office to award scholarships and other aid.
+Each semester, the music department submits a prioritized list of top new and returning students to the Financial Aid Office for awarding scholarships and other aid.
 The Financial Aid Office notifies each designated student of the total financial aid package shortly after that.
-Music scholarship students will also be informed of awards by our music scholarship coordinator.
+Our music scholarship coordinator will also inform music scholarship students of awards.